 Tonel burst forward, stabbing at Allen's head.
 The boy side stepped to the side.
 Tonel missed miserably.
 He turned almost immediately, swiping upwards.
 Allen quickly stepped backwards, evading just in time.
 Tonel wasn't done as he lashed a sidekick, thumping Allen in the belly.

 Lincoln was born in a single-mother led family of three children.
 He was the first.
 The second child was a girl who went missing fifteen years ago; she was only two at the time.
 The last was a fifteen year old boy, Luis.
 Their mother was Erika Reis, forty years old but had the look of a twenty-five year old.
-She lost her husband to fire in Victoria City fifteen years ago, the same day her daughter went missing along with four other girls of the same age.
-She couldn't quite remember what exactly happened that night.
-All she knew was it was some kind of family gathering.
 Her closest friend was Courtney Renner.
 Despite not being related by blood, they were born in the same house and grew up together.
 Courtney was thirty-six, and looked ten years younger as well.
 She was a teacher at Luis' school, University Hill Secondary School, U-Hill.
-Coincidentally, Courtney's daughter also went missing, seven years ago.
-She also had her husband to a homicide five years earlier.

 'Where's that stupid son of mine?
 I'll be serving dinner soon and he's not here yet'

-'I've heard that eighty percent of a child's intelligence comes from the mother,' Courtney insinuated
+'I've heard that eighty percent of a child's intelligence comes from the mother,' Courtney insinuated, flipping through the magazine pages

 'What are you trying to say?'
-Erika questioned
+Erika questioned, stopping in her path.

 'You just said he's stupid - and that's only eighty percent,'

-'Linc's called, something strange happened at Nancy's, says he'll be here in thirty,' Luis came downstairs.
+'Linc's called, something strange happened at Nancy's, says he'll be here in thirty,' Luis came downstairs, presenting a valuable distraction.

-He looked just like Lincoln, the emo hair and amber eyes.
-His personality was slightly different though.
-Outside his too curious nature and perversion, he was a perfect gentleman.
+He looked just like Lincoln, more specifically the emo-styled hair and amber eyes.
+His personality was slightly different though; a perfect gentleman.

 'It's my last dinner with you two before I leave on my little trip, I want it to be special,' Erika held him in her arms.